btfs2/studious-spork/README.md

 # studious-spork

 This repository implements a multi-location weather app for traveling business people (but does not solve the TSP).
-It let's users create schedules that take them to multiple cities or countries throughout their busy days.
-The app then provides an easy-to-read weather summary for _their_ schedule, instead of a location.
+It lets users create schedules that take them to multiple cities or countries throughout their busy days.
+The app then provides an easy-to-read weather summary for _their_ schedule, instead of just one location.
+Schedules can easily be edited or deleted, and our APIs support weather querying at any place on earth.

 ## Setting up DevEnvironment